opendocsg/slw-judgments-backfill/2016_SGHC_131/report.md

 _Use in a trade mark sense_

-123    A requirement of trade mark infringement is that “the infringing use must be of a trade mark use”: _City Chain Stores (S) Pte Ltd v Louis Vuitton Malletier_ [2010] 1 SLR 382 (“ _City Chain_ ”) at [36].
+123    A requirement of trade mark infringement is that “the infringing use must be of a trade mark use”: _City Chain Stores (S) Pte Ltd v Louis Vuitton Malletier_ <span class="citation">[2010] 1 SLR 382</span> (“ _City Chain_ ”) at [36].
 The Defendant argues that its use of the LATISSE mark in its promotional brochures (reproduced at [151] below) was not use in a trade mark sense as the LATISSE mark was used to refer to various aspects of the Latisse Product, and not as an indicator of the origins of the Defendant’s goods.

 124    Section 27(4)( _e_ ) of the TMA provides that a person “uses” a sign if he uses it for advertising.
 The promotional brochures, in this case, by their nature, must be for advertising.
 The Defendant has not suggested otherwise.
 Indeed, such a suggestion will be inconsistent with (what appears to be) the Defendant’s primary argument in this regard: that the Defendant may rely on the defence of comparative _advertising_.